FarahQan/reading-notes-1/class-01.md

 - What is the meta Element.
 - Finally What are the Escape Carecters.

-                            The begining of Part Tow
+                            The beginning of Part Tow

 * ### What the **versions** of HTML are :
     - XHTML 1.0